nielslange/eco-cube-ubud/README.md

 ## Office

 - As a guest, I want to use an adjustable desk so that I can work standing and sitting.
+- As a guest, I want to have a stable internet connection so that I can have video calls without interuptions.

 ## Garden